“Consecrate to me every firstborn male.

 Now, the sin offering of a pair of two turtle doves or two young pigeons in this case would be for the unintentional infraction of the ceremonial cleanliness law, viz., giving birth to a child.
 The sin wasn’t a moral fault, but rather being in the state of ritual uncleanliness.
 The offering, which was made after one had abstained from entering the temple area because of their impure state, reinstated them into participating in regular temple service.
 Further, the sin offering wasn’t so much for the person who had become defiled as it was for the sanctuary which would become defiled by the person’s previous condition or state.

-Thus, if Jesus had been born completely under the natural laws of nature, he would have rendered his mother and himself impure and thereby involuntarily sinful and in no condition to enter the temple precincts, for fear of defiling the sanctuary.
+If Jesus had been born completely under the natural laws of nature, he would have rendered his mother and himself impure and thereby involuntarily sinful and in no condition to enter the temple precincts, for fear of defiling the sanctuary.
 This would not be fitting for the Son of Mary or his mother, given his divine identity.
 So, Mary wasn’t required to make the sin offering, having given birth to Jesus in a supernatural way.
 The sin offering, meanwhile, had nothing to do with any moral transgressions Mary might have committed against the law.
 It does not point her out to be a sinner.

 When the time came for their purification, neither the Mother nor the Son were subject to the law, since neither of them were entirely subjected to the procreative laws of nature by Divine intervention.
 Jesus was conceived and born by the will of the Father and not by the will of man.
 He was the seed of the free promised woman whose womb hadn’t been opened by the seed of man.
 Nor did he open his mother’s womb and cause her to go into labour and experience the pangs of childbirth, since she was exempted from the law of sin by being preserved free from the stain of original sin.
 Unto the woman he said, “I will greatly multiply your sorrow and your conception; in sorrow, you shall bring forth children; and your desire shall be to your husband, and he shall rule (resuth) over you” (Gen 3:16).
 Standing in contradistinction to this verse is Luke 1:35: “The Holy Spirit will come upon you, and the power (resuth) of the Most High will overshadow you.”
 The Virgin Mary was in no need of purification for having conceived and given birth to Jesus, seeing that she was the spouse of the Holy Spirit with whom she begot a divine and holy child together.